 Exxon (NYSE:XOM) recently acquired additional 7 million net acres from the Namibian government for a block extending from the shoreline to about 135 miles offshore in water depths up to 13,000 feet, with exploration activities to begin by the end of this year.
 What Exxon’s banking on is that Namibia, which once fit together with Brazil, shares the same geology as Brazil’s pre-salt bonanza basins, Santos and Campos, which have already proved enormously resource-rich, according to Deloitte.

-Likewise, French oil giant Total SA (NYSE:TOT) is ready to launch a three-well drilling campaign that includes one of the deepest wells ever drilled in Africa–two wells in Angola and one in Namibia.
-Even Qatar Petroleum is farming into Total’s Namibia blocks, while Shell (NYSE:RDS.S) is delineating a deep-water wildcat prospect offshore Namibia that it will spud this year.
-Shell is a veteran in the African oil and gas game.
+In 2021, French oil giant Total SA (NYSE:TOT) launched a three-well drilling campaign that included one of the deepest wells ever drilled in Africa–two wells in Angola and one in Namibia.
+Qatar Petroleum farmed into Total’s Namibia blocks.
+Shell (NYSE:RDS.S) also delineated and drilled a deep-water wildcat prospect offshore Namibia that spudded in 2021.
+Shell of course is a veteran in the African oil and gas game.
 The company began drilling in the region in the 1950s, and now has assets in over 20 countries across the continent.
-Though it has sold off a number of assets in the region in recent years due to unfavorable regimes, it continues to maintain a strong presence in South Africa and Namibia.

 Namibia remains an anomaly on the prolific Atlantic margin of Africa, with an extraordinary low drilling density.
 There are still only 15 offshore exploration wells along its 1600 km coastline despite the geology sharing several characteristics with other prolific provinces of the South Atlantic.
 Industry farm in activity has increased despite the downturn in prices.
 New information from dry wells drilled in 2018 has provided fresh insights into the regional geology and we believe that the time is right to continue Nabirm’s work in pinpointing the most prospective areas within Block 2113A.